Learn to do right. Seek justice. Defend the oppressed.

 - Sleeping facilities in host churches

-MOST FOLKS CAN SUCCESSFULLY TRAIN FOR THIS RIDE.
+YOU CAN SUCCESSFULLY TRAIN FOR THIS RIDE!

 It's not easy, but following dreams isn’t about what’s easy—it’s about discovering what’s possible.
 This might be a chance to learn about your capabilities.